 Unless you’ve been living under a rock for the past few months, you’ll know that life is a little different for everyone at the moment, and that includes changes to how University will feel this semester.
 And that means that you might need to prepare a little differently too.

-Blended learning means that you will have some teaching face-to-face and some online.
+Online learning means that you will have some teaching face-to-face and some online.
 The way you approach your learning is going to be vital to helping you succeed in all formats, and we’re here to help you every step of the way.

 The first thing you’re going to need to think about this year is how you’re going to access your online learning?
 Have you already got a laptop or tablet?
 Not sure what to get – there is specific information about minimum requirements on the new and returning students page.
 Make sure you check this out before you buy anything new.